The comprehensive guide to guarantor loans

 - Although it’s not essential, if a guarantor is a homeowner, the borrower will enjoy rates from as low as 31.9% (fixed) and can borrow from £1,500 to £12,500

-- Repayment periods of one to five years
+- Repayment periods of 18 to 60 months

 - There’s a fast decision in principle